 The Demographic Transition sub-topic explores the phenomenon whereby the increased health and development of a population (usually due to industrialization) leads to a transition from high birth and death rates to lower birth and death rates.
 Immunization has contributed meaningfully to reducing childhood mortality worldwide and may thus be logically considered a key factor in the ongoing demographic transition in most developing countries.

-Declining child mortality results in decreased fertility, ushering in demographic transition on the national and regional scale.
-“Improvements in public health are at the heart of the demographic transition.
-Improved sanitation, immunization programs, antibiotics, and contraceptives.
+Key Evidence: Declining child mortality results in decreased fertility (birth rates), influencing a demographic transition on the national and regional scale.
+Improvements in public health are at the heart of the this transition due to improved sanitation, immunization programs, antibiotics, and contraceptives.